 A flirt pole is a great toy to stimulate your dog’s mind and body.
 It’s best suited for Schutzhund dog breeds such as German Shepherds or Pitbulls which has a great grip and a high drive instinct.

 You can build your own flirt pole but if you don’t have time you can buy the ready-made ones.
-In this article, we are going to review the best 3 flirt pole for German Shepherd available in the market today.

 Why Should You Use a Flirt Pole?